Correcting inferences for volunteer-collected data with geospatial sampling bias: Introduction

 This paper is structured as follows.
 In the next section, we first describe the Globe at Night citizen science project, which we will use as an example to illustrate our approach.
-Then, we describe our model, and external data sources that we are using to estimate sky brightness for the entire state of Pennsylvania using citizen science data from selective locations in the state.
-We then present our results and compare them to an external benchmark dataset that uses satellite data to monitor sky brightness.
+Then, we describe our land-use regression model, and external data sources that we are using to correct for sampling bias.
+We then test different types of land-use models to the Globe at Night data and compare them to an external benchmark dataset that uses satellite data to monitor sky brightness.
 We finish with a conclusion and discussion of our findings.